bdelbosc/b10bpoc/README.md

 ## Import
   Here we use only 2 servers a Nuxeo and a MongoDB server.
-  ES Indexing and audit is disabled.
+  ES Indexing and audit is disabled, the repository use a /dev/null binary store

 ## ES Indexation
   Add an ES cluster and index repository content.